 To use a simple analogy: if you have too much furniture at home, and don’t want to build another room, you rent out a storage unit.
 Along the same lines, if you need server-level resources, or dedicated backup and storage facilities, and you don’t have the capital or operational expenditure to purchase and maintain your own, you outsource the solutions.

-Let’s face it: decent hardware and infrastructure is expensive, it devalues, and will likely become outdated before you’re done with it.
+Let’s face it.
+Decent hardware and infrastructure is expensive.
+In addition, it devalues, and will likely become outdated before you’re done with it.
 Having to maintain your own team of professionals to look after it all can become a headache.
 Not to mention, both the latter and the former require space, something that is at a premium in business hubs.

-If any (or all) of these points appear to be striking a nerve, maybe it’s time to consider a managed ICT solution.
+Hence, if these points appear to be striking a nerve, maybe it’s time to consider a managed IT solution.

-The author’s employer includes Managed Solutions as part of their service portfolio.
+The author’s employer includes Managed IT Solutions as part of their service portfolio.